 You can’t do any of this if you wait until after you apply to colleges to get your EFC.
 You can get an estimated EFC by using one of the many calculators available on the web.
 I recommend using College Board’s EFC Calculator since it provides both an institutional (PROFILE) and federal EFC estimate.

 Ultimately, knowing your EFC is kind of like knowing how much money you have available to spend when going car shopping.
-You know that $20,000 can go further at a dealer that is offering rebates or lower financing.
+You know that $20,000 can go further at a dealer that is offering rebates or lower financing-in college terms this is using the NPCs.
 But you must have a base number to start with so that you can figure out the range you can afford.